jakuta-tech/genssl/README.md

  * Another for the certificate, named "foo.ca.crt"

 Then, you know what you have to do :)

+# SSL Client authentication

+Use the `gen_ident_certs`, as described in sample to generate PKCS12 authentication certificates.

 # Override settings with shell environment